 - (a) Bereavement leave of absence of three days with pay will be granted to a regular employee at the time of notification of death, upon applications to the Employer, in the event of a death of a member of the employee's immediate family.
-This will include parent (or alternatively stepparent or foster parent), spouse, common-law spouse, child, stepchild, brother, sister, parent-in-law, grandparent, grandchild, legal guardian, ward and relative permanently residing in the employee's household or with whom the employee permanently resides.
-Up to an additional two days without loss of pay may be taken associated with travel. - (b) When established ethno-cultural or religious practices provide for ceremonial occasions other than the compassionate period outlined above, the balance of the compassionate leave as provided above, if any, may be taken at the time of the ceremonial occasion. - (c) Such compassionate leave will be granted to employees who are on other paid leaves of absence, including sick leave and annual vacations.
-When compassionate leave of absence with pay is granted, any concurrent paid leave credits will be restored.
+This will include parent (or alternatively stepparent, or foster parent), spouse, common-law spouse, child, stepchild, brother, sister, parent-in-law, grandparent, grandchild, legal guardian, ward and relative permanently residing in the employee's household or with whom the employee permanently resides.
+Up to an additional two days without loss of pay may be taken associated with travel. - (b) Effective April 1, 2024, bereavement leave of absence of three days with pay will be granted to a regular employee for the purpose of grieving or attending a funeral, burial, or other ritual, upon application to the Employer, in the event of a death of a member of the employee's immediate family.
+This will include parent, stepparent, foster parent, spouse, common-law spouse, child, stepchild, foster child, sibling, stepsibling, parent-in-law, grandparent, grandchild, legal guardian, ward and any person who lives with an employee as a member of the employee's family.
+Up to an additional two days without loss of pay may be taken associated with travel.